 The IrDA mode encodes SOUT and decodes SIN in the manner prescribed by the IrDA standard, up to 115.2 kbps.
 Connection to an external IrDA transceiver is required.
 Communications is usually full duplex.
-Generally in an IrDA system only the SOUT and SIN paths are connected, so hardware flow control is usually not an option.
+Generally, in an IrDA system, only the SOUT and SIN paths are connected so hardware flow control is usually not an option.
 Software flow control is supported.

-The IrDA mode is enabled by setting the IREN bit in the USB control register.
+The IrDA mode is enabled by setting bit 6 (IREN) in the USBCTL register (see Section 5.4).